 Gallerie del Monte Paterno route

 I was super unprepared and very grateful for the kind group of Austrian hikers and their guide who took pity on me and adopted me!
+One of the things I’ve always found travelling solo in the Dolomites is that there’s always a group of hikers ready to look after me.

 This path is definitely worth considering as a more exciting alternative to the main Tre Cime hiking route.
-At the end, near Rifugio Locatelli, there are also some WWI look out posts to explore.
+At the end, near Rifugio Locatelli, there are also some WWI lookout posts to explore.

 Route excluding Rifugio Locatelli